-We are pleased to provide the following key governance and compensation highlights, which include important changes made during fiscal year 2016.
-We believe that these measures will better position us to continue to drive profitable growth and financial performance and otherwise compete and win as a leading worldwide diversified manufacturer of motion and control technologies and systems, utilizing key insights drawn from engagement with our shareholders and our shareholders' votes.
+We are pleased to provide the following key governance, sustainability and compensation highlights for fiscal year 2019.
+We believe these measures will better position us to continue to drive employee engagement, premier customer experience, profitable growth and financial performance and otherwise compete and win as a leading worldwide diversified manufacturer of motion and control technologies and systems.
+In considering our governance and compensation programs for fiscal year 2019, we utilized insights drawn from engagement with our shareholders and the results of our shareholder votes.

-Our Board of Directors is committed to sound corporate governance, promoting the long-term interests of our shareholders and holding itself and management accountable for performance.
+Our Board of Directors is committed to sound corporate governance and sustainability practices, promoting the long-term interests of our shareholders and holding itself and management accountable for our performance.
 The following table summarizes some of the key elements of our corporate governance framework.